Dorothy Hewett: Realist writer period and the Communist Party

 After leaving UWA, Hewett worked in a bookshop and as a cadet journalist with the Perth Daily News, but lost both these jobs.
 She rejected the lifestyle and aspirations of her wealthy parents and eventually joined the Communist Party of Australia (CPA).
 She briefly edited the Communist Party newspaper The Workers' Star.
 Dozens of articles authored by Dorothy Hewett appear in the Worker's Star from 1945 to 1947.
 Recuperating after an attempted suicide following a failed wartime relationship, she wrote the poem Testament, her first mature work, which won the prestigious ABC Poetry Prize in 1945.
 On the rebound, she married the Party lawyer Lloyd Davies that year and their child Clancy was born in 1947.

-After World War II she briefly re-enrolled at UWA and became editor of the university journal, Black Swan, soon nicknamed "Red" Swan.
+After World War II, she briefly re-enrolled at University of Western Australia and became editor of the university journal, Black Swan, soon nicknamed "Red" Swan.
 Her enthusiasm was such that she kept the journal 'politically pure' by writing most of the contents herself under various noms de plume.
 The authorities banned it from distribution in any other Australian university.

 Hewett covered the 1946 Pilbara Strike for the Worker's Star, and wrote the epic ballad, Clancy and Dooley and Don McLeod, which cemented her position as a radical author and a supporter of Indigenous rights.
 However, she then virtually discontinued writing for a life of activism and child-rearing.